-We have created this in-depth Health and Safety Risk Assessment Guide with free templates & course to help you learn, use and share across your business.
+We have created this in-depth Health and Safety Workplace Risk Assessment guide with free templates & course to help you learn, use and share across your business.
 Before we go any further, let’s first understand what we are talking about when referring to workplace risk assessment.

 What is a workplace Risk assessment?